CheeseFondueChamchi/I_am_Hongjae_Lee/README.md

-- I am Jason Lee
+- I am Harry Lee
 - Currently Working on Defective Engineering Area on 5G Communication Network System.
 - My repository is being created to provide a batch comparison of multiple models based on a particular preprocessing type.
 - Main Subject of ML is Anomaly Detection on time series data and tabular data.